 Prerequisite(s): CMST 110.
 This course is intended to introduce students to the specialized area of sports media.
 By the conclusion of the course, students will: understand and be able to offer informed opinions about the importance of sports as a defining element of any society; understand the intersection of sports with race, gender, and politics; and understand how sports coverage in mass media plays a pivotal role in societal debate and change.
 Equivalent course TVDM 247 effective through Summer 2021.

-Prerequisite(s): CMST 110.
+Prerequisite(s): CMST 110 and JOUR 253.
 This course will be run like a professional newsroom.
 Students will produce the weekly, 15-minute studio show "Inside the Nest" for the Red Hawk Sports Network and other sports features.
 The show is featured on the Montclair State Athletics website and streamed on YouTube.
 Students will work as members of a production team, write and produce program segments.
 They will rotate roles as producer, videographer, editor, writer, host or field reporter.
 Most pre-production for the show will be done outside of scheduled class time.
 Students will be permitted to repeat the class to develop their skills and to foster an environment of student-to-student collaboration and apprenticeship.
 May be repeated for a maximum of 24 credits.